Interesting Facts About Jupiter

 Europa is slightly smaller than Earth’s moon and has a smooth, icy surface that is believed to hide a subsurface ocean of liquid water.
 It is one of the most promising places to look for extraterrestrial life in our solar system.

 Ganymede is the largest moon in the solar system and is larger than the planet Mercury.
-It has a unique surface that includes both dark, heavily cratered regions and lighter, younger regions that have been resurfaced by tectonic activity.
+It has a unique surface that includes both dark, heavily cratered regions and lighter, younger regions resurfaced by tectonic activity.

 Callisto is the most heavily cratered object in the solar system and has a very old, heavily cratered surface that has remained largely unchanged for billions of years.
 It is also believed to have a subsurface ocean of liquid water.